SergioMOrozco/SergioMOrozco.github.io/_teaching/2023-fall-teaching-1.md

 <a href='https://cs.brown.edu/courses/cs1951r/#page-top'>Course Website</a>

 The aim of this course is to empower people to build robots.
-Students will build, program, and fly an autonomous drone.
-We will cover everything needed to program an autonomous robot, including safety, networking, state estimation, controls, and high-level planning.
-Although the course focuses on an autonomous drone, we will provide a broad overview of modern robotics, including some topics relating to autonomous ground vehicles and robotic arms.
+Students build, program, and fly an autonomous drone.
+We cover everything needed to program an autonomous robot, including safety, networking, state estimation, controls, and high-level planning.
+Although the course focuses on an autonomous drone, we provide a broad overview of modern robotics, including some topics relating to autonomous ground vehicles and robotic arms.